What is Gastroesophageal Reflux Disease (GERD)?

 When should I see my doctor?

-You should see your doctor immediately if you have symptoms such as unexplained weight loss, trouble swallowing or internal bleeding in addition to heartburn and/or acid regurgitation.
-Symptoms that persist after you have made simple lifestyle changes also warrant a visit to your doctor.
-In addition, if you use over-the-counter medications regularly to reduce symptoms such as heartburn or acid regurgitation, you should consult a physician to determine the best course of treatment for you.
+You should see your doctor immediately if you have symptoms such as unexplained weight loss, feeling like food or liquids are getting stuck in your esophagus after you swallow them, having a sense of fullness after a small meal, or signs of internal bleeding such as vomiting blood or noticing blood in the toilet.
+You should also visit your doctor if symptoms persist after you have made simple lifestyle changes.
+In addition, if you use over-the-counter medications regularly to treat heartburn or regurgitation, you should consult a physician to determine the best course of treatment for you.